dmitrymomot/foundation/_examples/benchmark/BENCHMARK_ANALYSIS.md

 ## 📝 Conclusion

-**Echo** emerges as the overall performance leader, excelling in most benchmark categories with consistently lower latency and memory usage.
-It's particularly strong in routing, middleware handling, and JSON operations.
+**Echo** remains the overall performance leader but by a much smaller margin after GoKit's optimizations.
+Echo excels in most categories but the gaps have narrowed significantly.

-**GoKit** shows competitive performance with notable strength in concurrent request handling.
-While it trails Echo in most metrics, the performance gap is generally modest (7-14%).
-The framework's focus on type safety and developer experience may justify the small performance trade-off for many applications.
+**GoKit** has dramatically improved its performance and now consistently places 2nd, beating Chi in most categories.
+It's the fastest for large JSON responses and nearly matches Echo in JSON encoding (1.5% difference).
+The memory issue has been completely resolved.
+GoKit now offers near-Echo performance with superior type safety and developer experience.

-**Chi** provides solid, consistent performance with excellent request parsing capabilities.
-It represents a middle ground between performance and standard library compatibility.
+**Chi** remains solid and consistent but is now clearly third place in performance.
+It still excels at JSON parsing but GoKit beats it in most other categories.

-### Final Verdict
+### Final Verdict (Updated After Optimizations)

-- **For maximum performance**: Choose Echo
+- **For best overall choice**: Choose GoKit (great performance + type safety + developer experience)
-- **For type safety and concurrency**: Choose GoKit
+- **For absolute maximum performance**: Choose Echo (marginal gains over GoKit)
-- **For standard library feel**: Choose Chi
+- **For standard library feel**: Choose Chi (if you prioritize familiarity over performance)

-The performance differences, while measurable, are unlikely to be the bottleneck in most real-world applications where database queries, external API calls, and business logic dominate response times.
+The performance gaps have narrowed so much that GoKit is now the recommended choice for most applications, offering the best balance of performance, safety, and developer experience.